j9cke/JAG/README.md

 The platform make it possible for users to register and to browse, search and borrow available books.

 The project was created with a so called 3-tier-architecture.

+The project gave us the highest possible grade! :)